 The average temperature during winter season is about 20 degrees Celsius.
 This temperature may rise by as much as 25 degrees Celsius.
 It is normal to experience frost in January and February.
 You may need a jumper during the day or a lined windbreaker at night.
 The city has early and warm springs, and long falls, which may last well into December.
 Except Sapphire skies, low humidity, and occasional drizzle.

 Summers are long, hot, and humid.
-Temperature across the city are 30 to 50 degrees Celsius on average during June, July and August.
+Temperatures across the city are 30 to 50 degrees Celsius on average during June, July and August.
 The mornings are cool, while the day’s heat spray comes by early morning and mid-afternoon.

 Thunderstorms are rife here.
 The city has the greatest number of thunderstorms in America.
 Average rainfall is 50 to 60 inches.
 Wet season begins late spring, usually between May and June, and ends around November.

 The state of Florida opens new residents up to a new world of possibilities, especially as human activity escalates once again after the coronavirus scourge.
-Moving to Florida is a great option for you and your family considering the affordable housing, scenic beaches, a bevy of theme parks, great cuisine, jobs, and sports activities available.
+Moving from Boston to Florida is a great option for you and your family considering the affordable housing, scenic beaches, a bevy of theme parks, great cuisine, jobs, and sports activities available.
 With all these perks examined, we are confident that you will have no trouble relocating.